Minnesota Court Records

 - Falsification or forgery of certain certificates or documents (checks, livestock, title, driver’s license)

-- Fraud (of title, lottery, credit card, mortgage and cell phone service)
+- Fraud (of title, lottery, credit card, mortgage, and cell phone service)

 - Gambling